 The taxable value of a taxable supply is the total consideration paid in money or in kind.
-The taxable value is the open market value of the goods and services, exclusive of tax, where goods or services are supplied:
+The taxable value is the open-market value of the goods and services, exclusive of tax, where goods or services are supplied:

-- for a non-monetary consideration; - for both a monetary and nonmonetary consideration; or - for consideration that is less than the open market value of the goods or services.
+- For a non-monetary consideration; - For both a monetary and nonmonetary consideration; or - For consideration that is less than the open-market value of the goods or services.

-VAT returns re filed on a monthly basis.
-A taxable person must furnish a VAT tax declaration, in the prescribed form, for each VAT period within 15 days after the of the end of the period of the VAT (the tax period is equal to one calendar month), except where the 15th day falls on a Saturday, Sunday or public holiday, in which case the return is due on the preceding working day.
+VAT returns are filed on a monthly basis.
+A taxable person must furnish a VAT tax declaration, in the prescribed form, for each VAT period within 15 days after the end of the period of the VAT (the tax period is equal to one calendar month), except where the 15th day falls on a Saturday, Sunday or public holiday, in which case the return is due on the preceding working day.

-For taxpayers whose turnover is equal or less than RWF200,000,000, the tax declaration of VAT is quarterly and is submitted with payment of the tax due within 15 days after the end of the quarter to which the VAT is referred, although voluntary declaration on a monthly basis is still admissible.
+For taxpayers whose turnover is equal to or less than RWF200 000 000, the VAT declaration is quarterly and is submitted with payment of the tax due within 15 days after the end of the quarter.
+Voluntary VAT declaration on a monthly basis is, however, still admissible for taxpayers in this bracket.

-A taxable person must submit a VAT tax declaration, whether there is output tax to pay, whether the balance is in favour of the taxable person or where the balance is zero.
-Currently, manual returns have to be filed with the RRA.
+A taxable person must submit a VAT declaration whether there is output tax to pay or not, even if he/she is claiming a refund or where the difference is zero.
+RRA has introduced e-filing of VAT declarations, and VATregistered persons are required to file online.

 Payment of any VAT due must be made at the time of filing of VAT returns.
-Payment can be made in cash, by way of a cheque or a bank transfer.
+Payment can be made in cash, or by way of a cheque or a bank transfer.